CornellCAC/CRI_CAC_Red_Cloud_Slurm_Cluster/README.md

 1. Clone this repo.

-1. Copy the openrc for the allocation in which you'd like to create a virtual cluster to this repo.

 1. If you'd like to modify your cluster, now is a good time!
    This local copy of the repo will be re-created on the headnode, but if you're going to use this to create multiple different VCs, it may be